Gait and Switch

 If you have poor posterior chain drive, strengthen the backside of your body.
-And, focus on activating your glutes, hamstrings and calves while running.
+Focus on activating your glutes, hamstrings and calves when you run.

 "If you feel like your running is not up to speed, or you are always dealing with soft tissue or stress fracture issues, a running gait analysis could transform your running performance," says Beitzel.
 "Being aware of your gait will help improve your running longevity and prevent injury."

 Learn more about the Northwestern Medicine Running Medicine Clinic.